roflganker/timelock/README.md

 ## Disclaimer

-I'm just learning shell scripting, don't judge strictly :)
+I'm learning shell scripting and this is my pet project.
-Use these scripts on your own risk.
+Don't judge strictly :) Use these scripts on your own risk.

 # Rationale